cloudflare/workers-docs/content/reference/workers-concepts/routes.md

 ## Cloudflare Sites

 For zones proxied on Cloudflare*, route patterns decide what (if any) script is matched based on the URL of that request.
-Requests are routed through a Worker script when their URL matches a route pattern assigned to that script.
+Requests are routed through a Workers script when their URL matches a route pattern assigned to that script.
 Route patterns are created either from inside the Cloudflare Workers editor, or by using the Cloudflare API.

-Note: Prior implementations for non-Enterprise customers used the concept of filters.

 \* *A zone that you have registered with some registrar (not workers.dev) and setup Cloudflare to serve as [a reverse proxy](https://www.cloudflare.com/learning/cdn/glossary/reverse-proxy/).*